sahib/brig/docs/introduction.rst

     ``brig`` does therefore not use the name to authenticate a user.
 This is done by the *fingerprint*, which is explained later.
-Think of the name as a human readable »DNS«-name for fingerprints.
+Think of the name as a human readable »DNS«-name for fingerprints for now.

 Syncing
 -------